 “How much does it cost to run a banner ad?”

-In this post, we’ll be taking an in-depth look at banner advertising costs on various platforms and discuss all the factors that influence those cost and how you can lower your advertising cost while increasing your ad performance and ROI.
+In this post, we’ll be taking an in-depth look at banner advertising costs on various platforms and discuss all the factors that influence those costs and how you can lower your advertising cost while increasing your ad performance and ROI.

 To start with, there is no specific fixed ad cost for either banner ads or search ads.
 It all depends on your budget and the audience size you want to reach.